Dev-Din/IST-EVENTS-MANAGER/README.md

 ### Heroku Deployment (Backend)

 1. Create a Heroku app
-2. Set up MongoDB Atlas
+2. Set up MongoDB Atlas (for production) or use Heroku MongoDB add-ons
 3. Configure environment variables in Heroku
 4. Connect your GitHub repository
 5. Deploy backend!